7 Health Benefits Of Coriander Seeds, Nutrition, & Side Effects

 • Combine the seeds with spinach, fresh garlic, and garbanzo beans.
 Season with ginger and cumin for a healthful snack.

 It is hard to substitute coriander seeds with anything else, given their distinct flavor.
-But if the need arises, you can combine crushed fennel and caraway seeds along with some cumin.
+But if the need arises, you can combine crushed fennel, caraway seeds, and some cumin (jeera).

 protip_icon Trivia